awpala/pluralsight-cpp/01-learn-to-program-with-cpp/01-08-compiler-specific-topics/README.md

 $ g++ a.cpp b.cpp
 ```

 N.B.
-Observe that the command-line compilation (i.e., `g++ ...`) is an illustrative example of this type of command-line application
+Observe that the command-line compilation (i.e., `$ g++ ...`) is an illustrative example of this type of command-line application

 If an IDE creates a boilerplate project having this variant of `main`, it is generally fine to remove the arguments, unless they are specifically required for the application in question